J.K. Rowling Supports Donald Trump – Yes, Really

 Only last year, we saw an online petition to ban Donald Trump from entering the UK.
 It garnered half a million signatures.
 Now, I find almost everything that Mr. Trump says objectionable.
 I consider him offensive and bigoted, but he has my full support to come to my country and be offensive and bigoted there.

-These remarks were part of a much larger commentary on the freedom in the press and literary community.
-Jo continued be saying,
+These remarks were part of a much larger commentary on freedom in the press and literary community.
+Jo continued:

 [Trump’s] freedom to speak protects my freedom to call him a bigot.
 His freedom guarantees mine.
 Unless we take that absolute position without caveats or apologies, we have set foot upon a road with only one destination.
 If my offended feelings can justify a travel ban on Donald Trump, I have no moral ground on which to argue that those offended by feminism or the fight for transgender rights or universal suffrage should not oppress campaigners for those causes.
 If you seek the removal of freedoms from an opponent simply on the grounds that they have offended you, you have crossed a line to stand alongside tyrants, who imprison, torture, and kill on exactly the same justification.